JanmanX/arp_poison/README.md

 # ARP poisoning tool
-A tool to poison the ARP caches in the local network.
+A tool to poison the ARP caches of machines in the local network.

 To mask a machine under another IP: